-1 student to greater than 1 CI
+$\boxtimes$ 1 student to 1 CI

-- 1 CI to greater than1 student; Describe - 13.
+- 1 student to greater than 1 Cl - 1 CI to greater than1 student; Describe \\\\\ - 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-I had a great learning experience working with my CI 1:1.
-I also had the opportunity to work with other physical therapists and learn from them as well. - 14.
+It was great to have the 1 on 1 especially during the first clinical.
+This is not always possible.
+Sometimes more students were with 1 CI which was beneficial because a different perspective is always welcomed. - 14.
 In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify - 15.
-Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. Contact clinic for suggestions for housing.
-I was able to sublet an apartment from a student from Iowa State, which is 20 min away in Ames, IA.
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) speech and OT - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify

+15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc. I stayed in New Jersey with family.
+The cost of tolls and gas was similar to the price of renting a room.
+Parking is free by the pier which is only a 5 minute walk.
+There is public transportation near by but I would recommend staying within walking distance if possible.
+There are host families but I do not know much about it.